 Freedom of religion is constitutionally protected and generally respected in practice.
 However, Rastafarians face barriers to employment and other disadvantages as a result of their beliefs.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 4 / 4

 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 4 / 4

-Individuals are free to express their personal views on political or other sensitive topics without fear of surveillance or retribution.
+There are no significant constraints on individuals’ ability to express their personal views regarding political or other sensitive topics.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 12 / 12